These writings of present moment awareness arose as inspired expression from our meditation practitioners’ community—Relax, Recharge: Right Now!

 We examine our footsteps and our choices with tentative resolve

-Words written on the page – honored with life – their liberation such a joy
+Words written on the page – honoured with life – their liberation such a joy

 A vibrant image created to rest with butterfly wings on the page